prakhar1989/hugo-blog/_posts/2014-03-07-flask-on-nginx-and-gunicorn.markdown

 }
 {% endhighlight %}

+To run this configuration you need to save this in `/etc/nginx/sites-available`.
+Assuming your file is `flaskconfig`, you need to create a symbolic link in the `sites-enabled` directory.

+`$ ln -s /etc/nginx/sites-available/flaskconfig /etc/nginx/sites-enabled/flaskconfig`

-To test everything is working fine, restart nginx - hopefully the server should restart without any server errors.
+To test everything is working fine, restart nginx - hopefully the server should restart without any server errors[^3].
 Now `cd` into the project directory and start the `gunicorn_start` command.
 Now head over to the domain name and you should see your application running.

 ### Supervisor

 Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
-In simple words, rather than manually starting and stopping `gunicorn` you can use supervisor to create a deamon that is easy to manage.
+In simple words, rather than manually starting and stopping `gunicorn` you can use supervisor to create a daemon that is easy to manage.
 Create a new configuration file in `/etc/supervisor/conf.d`.
-To manage supervisor you can use the familiar `sudo service supervisor start/stop` commands.
+To manage supervisor you can use the familiar `sudo service supervisor restart` command.

 {% highlight bash %}
 [program:flask_app]